you are here

 Individuals with a physical disability are not the only ones who benefit from accessible websites.
 It will work easier and faster for many abled people alike.

-Because of technical reasons
+For technical reasons

 Accessibility guidelines largely boil down to complying with web standards.
 This has several advantages.